 I’ve read a lot of articles, tweets and blogs in the last few months about how to manage ‘wandering’ of people with dementia.
 Just for a change (!!!)
 I’ll be very up front here, and say they are annoying me greatly.

-When I go walking, even if I get lost, I am not a wanderer… I am a person.
+When I go walking, even if I get lost, I am not a wanderer… I am a person who is out walking.

 Sometimes people like to go for walks, even people with dementia.